 Notes: *p < 0.001 (2-tailed)

-The Implicational Scaling (IS) analysis was used to estimate the difficulty of the various vocabulary tests (FRT, FPT, WRT, RWT, L2TT, L1TT, ART, APT, GRT, GPT, CRT, and CPT) and form a systematic hierarchical relationship of the acquisition of word knowledge dimensions.
-The observation of the implicational scale of the word dimensions in the participants was prescribed horizontally in a matrix and hierarchized from most known to least known (left to right): Written form reception > Word part reception > Form-meaning link reception > Association reception > Written form production > Collocation reception > Grammatical function reception > Word part production > Grammatical function production > Association Production > Form-meaning link production > Collocation production.
+The IS analysis was used to approximate the difficulty of the word tests and systematize a hierarchical relationship of the acquisition of word knowledge aspects.
+The implicational scale of the observed word aspects in the participants was horizontally posited in a matrix and hierarchized from most known to least known (left to right): Written form reception > Word part reception > Form-meaning link reception > Association reception > Written form production > Collocation reception > Grammatical function reception > Word part production > Grammatical function production > Association Production > Form-meaning link production > Collocation production.

-The Coefficient of reproducibility (Crep) was set at ≥ 0.90, and the Coefficient of scalability (Cscal) was set at ≥ 0.60 (Guttman, 1944).
-The IS results demonstrated a very good fit scale for the participants (Crep = 0.93; Cscal = 0.60).
-The findings from the pattern reveal that knowledge of a higher dimension on the scale reflects knowledge of all lower dimensions.
-That is, based on the reproducibility coefficient, if the participants can recall one dimension, it is assumed that they will always know the other five dimensions at the receptive level.
-The scalability coefficient represents the strength of the dimensions on an implicational scale, indicating whether the dimensions are unidimensional and, thereby, scalable.
-If the scalability coefficient is > 0.60, the data is considered scalable, reflecting a more valid implicational scale.
-The scalability coefficient indicates that the scalability pattern is quite active and that the dimensions are one-dimensional.
+The IS results based on Guttman’s (1944) indication [Coefficient of reproducibility (Crep) ≥ 0.90; Coefficient of scalability (Cscal) ≥ 0.60] demonstrated a very good fit scale for the participants (Crep = 0.93; Cscal = 0.60).
+The findings from the pattern reveal that knowledge of a higher aspect on the scale reflects knowledge of all lower aspects, which means that association reception implies form-meaning link reception, word part reception, and written form).
+In other words, if the participants can retrieve one aspect, it is presumed, based on the Crep, that they will always know the other four aspects at the receptive level.
+Based on González-Fernández and Schmitt’s (2020) findings which found all aspect receptions were acquired before any productions, this research revealed differently that word part production was known before the two reception aspects of collocation and grammatical function.
+This implies that grammatical function reception may infer collocation reception and word part production.
+The Cscal signifies the strength of the aspects on an implicational scale and indicates whether the aspects are unidimensional and, by this means, scalable.
+The data is regarded as scalable if the Cscal is > 0.60, reflecting a more valid implicational scale.
+The Cscal represents that the scalability pattern is relatively active and that the measured aspects are one-dimensional (González-Fernández & Schmitt, 2020).

-The hypothesized model of word knowledge illustrated in Figure 2 was examined in the conceptualized model of the relationships between various dimensions.
-The Structural Equation Modelling (SEM) analysis via the maximum likelihood robust estimator analyzed how well the hypothesized model fits the sample data.
-All word tests were verified to be a normal distribution of scores and passed univariate assumptions and measurement reliability to construct the SEM model (Phakiti, 2007).
+The hypothesized model of word knowledge illustrated in Figure 3 was examined in the conceptualized model of the relationships between various aspects.
+The SEM analysis via the maximum likelihood robust estimator analyzed how well the hypothesized model fits the sample data.
+All word tests were verified to be a normal distribution of scores and passed univariate assumptions (Sk and Ku values ≤ 2), multivariate normality (MAH values ≤ 10.44), and measurement reliability (Cronbach’s α values ≥ 0.8) to construct the SEM model (Phakiti, 2007).
 A good fit model is set at the following thresholds: Model Chi-Square (X2), Degree of Freedom Ratio (df), Root Mean Square Error of Approximation (RMSEA), Goodness-of-Fit (GFI), Adjusted Goodness-of-Fit (AGFI), Standardized Root Mean Square Residual (SRMR), Normed-Fit Index (NFI), and Comparative-Fit Index (CFI) (Brown, 2015; Hu & Bentler, 1999).

-FIGURE 2.
-Hypothesized model of the multidimensional word relationship (Model 1)

-The results of the hypothesized model of the relationships between word dimensions revealed a badness of fit model.
-The X2 was significant (p < 0.05).
-The data did not support the hypothesized model and could not be regarded as a good representation of word conceptualization.

-The hypothesized model of word knowledge was re-conceptualized.
-Based on the IS results, the model reconsidered the receptive and productive word dimensions as individual direct indicators of the general word knowledge construct, which indicated that the receptive and productive dimensions significantly differed.
-Furthermore, based on the high correlation results, the receptive and productive knowledge of the same dimension were interrelated.
-This revised model is illustrated in Figure 3.

 FIGURE 3.
+Hypothesized model of relationships between word knowledge aspects

+The hypothesized model of word knowledge was conceptualized based on González-Fernández and Schmitt’s (2020) previous model of word knowledge as independent word knowledge aspects.
+Together, based on the IS results, the model considered the receptive and productive word aspects as individual direct indicators of the general word knowledge construct, which indicated that the receptive and productive aspects differed significantly.
+Also, based on the high correlation results, the receptive and productive knowledge of the same aspect were interrelated.
+This model is illustrated in Figure 4.

-Relationship model of word knowledge that reception and production as independent dimensions (Model 2)
+FIGURE 4.
+Relationship model of word knowledge that reception and production as independent aspects

 TABLE 3.
 Model fit indexes